greengypsy/my-eight-week-challenge/content/posts/week-1/wednesday.md

 - Dinner: Lamb shanks with broth again.
 - Snacks:
     - A full banana sliced up with peanut butter on each slice.
-    - Some YoPro high protein yoghurt with a few blueberries.
+    - Some YoPro high protein yoghurt with a few berries.
     - Some roasted cauliflower with peanut butter and olive oil.
     - A little piece of beef burger meat with some soba noodles with chilli-infused oil and soy sauce as I was still hungry after Lift.
     - Some more soba noodles with chilli-infused oil and soy sauce as I was still hungry after the burger.